Super-Protocol/docs/docs/marketplace/orders/order/index.md

 **Status** indicates the current state of the tunnel:

-- **Creating**: the tunnel order has been placed, but the tunnel is not ready yet.
+- **Creating**: the tunnel order has been placed, but the tunnel or the model is not ready yet.
 The AI engine's web UI is not accessible.
-- **Online**: the tunnel order is processing, and the tunnel is operational.
+- **Online**: the tunnel is operational, and the model is running.
 End users may access the AI engine's web UI via the **Access Link**.
-- **Offline**: the tunnel order is complete, and the tunnel is no longer available.
+- **Offline**: the tunnel order is done, and the tunnel is no longer available.
 The AI engine's web UI is inaccessible, but the expired **Access Link** remains visible.

 To get detailed information about the tunnel orders related to the main order, open the **Tunnels Orders** tab at the bottom of the screen.
 Note that the **Tunnels** section and the **Tunnels Orders** tab are visible only for orders that utilize tunnels.